-Exhibits 1-4 illustrate the funding requirements of SDRS as of June 30, 2010 and the adequacy of the statutorily required combined Employer and Member Contribution Rate to SDRS to fund the past and future obligations of the System.
-The summary of SDRS Market Value of Assets, the Development of the Reserve for Funding of Long-Term Benefit Goals, and the Development of the SDRS Actuarial Value of Assets as of June 30, 2010, are illustrated in Appendices B-E of this report.
+Exhibits 1-4 illustrate the funding requirements of SDRS as of June 30, 2011 and the adequacy of the statutorily required combined Employer and Member Contribution Rate to SDRS to fund the past and future obligations of the System.
+The summary of SDRS Market Value of Assets, the Development of the Reserve for Funding of Long-Term Benefit Goals, and the Development of the SDRS Actuarial Value of Assets as of June 30, 2011, are illustrated in Section 2 of this report.

-The results of the 2010 Actuarial Valuation of SDRS indicate that:
+The results of the 2011 Actuarial Valuation of SDRS indicate that:

-- The System expects to pay future total benefits to all current SDRS active and retired Members with a present value of \$8.680 billion (Exhibit 1). - The Frozen Unfunded Actuarial Accrued Liability equals \$273 million (Exhibit 2). - SDRS has accumulated assets to date on an Actuarial Value basis of \$7.120 billion (Appendix E). - A portion of future Employer and Member Contributions for current active Members will be required to pay future Normal Costs with a present value of \$1,287 million (Exhibit 3).
+- The System expects to pay future total benefits to all current SDRS active and retired Members with a present value of \$8.996 billion (Section 1.4). - The Frozen Unfunded Actuarial Accrued Liability equals \$279 million (Section 1.5). - SDRS has accumulated assets to date on an Actuarial Value basis of \$7.434 billion (Section 2.3). - A portion of future Employer and Member Contributions for current active Members will be required to pay future Normal Costs with a present value of \$1,283 million (Section 1.6).
 The balance of future Employer and Member Contributions is available to pay System expenses and fund the Frozen Unfunded Actuarial Accrued Liability.

-As summarized in Exhibit 4, SDRS is funded by statutorily required Employer and Member Contributions that totaled 12.460% of considered compensation.
-After paying the Normal Costs and Expenses of the System of 11.502% of considered compensation, a contribution of 0.958% of considered compensation is available to fund the Frozen Unfunded Actuarial Accrued Liability.
-The 2010 Actuarial Valuation of SDRS confirms that this rate of contribution will fund the Frozen Unfunded Actuarial Accrued Liability over 30 years from 2010.
+As summarized in Exhibit 4, SDRS is funded by statutorily required Employer and Member Contributions that totaled 12.477% of considered compensation.
+After paying the Normal Costs and Expenses of the System of 11.499% of considered compensation, a contribution of 0.978% of considered compensation is available to fund the Frozen Unfunded Actuarial Accrued Liability.
+The 2011 Actuarial Valuation of SDRS confirms that this rate of contribution will fund the Frozen Unfunded Actuarial Accrued Liability over 30 years from 2011.

 SDRS is a well-funded retirement system.
 The volatility in Funding Period resulting from asset and liability gains and losses has been minimized by the methods adopted for development of the Actuarial Value of Assets.
-With the benefit changes enacted by the 2010 South Dakota Legislature, current member and employer contributions are sufficient to pay the Normal Costs and fund the Frozen Unfunded Actuarial Accrued Liability over 30 years.